-- Identify who can claim the Human Trafficking Caseworker privilege, including the trafficked victim or their designee and the caseworker, whether providing services exclusively at the time the communication was made or at the time disclosure is sought; - Further define the terms "human trafficking victim service organization" and "human trafficking caseworker", including supervisory requirements for caseworkers during the first 6 months of their employment at a human trafficking victim service organization; and provide additional requirements for the topics that must be included in caseworkers' mandatory 40-hour training; and - Clarify that nothing contained in the Human Trafficking Caseworker Privilege statute shall in any way interfere with statutory requirements for mandated child abuse reporting.
+- Identify who can claim the Human Trafficking Caseworker privilege, including the trafficked victim or their designee and the caseworker, whether providing services exclusively at the time the communication was made or at the time disclosure is sought; - Further define the terms "human trafficking victim service organization" and "human trafficking caseworker."
+AB 1735 details the basic services that a qualifying organization must deliver.
+The requirements for a caseworker to claim the privilege include minimum education and supervisory requirements for caseworkers during the first 6 months of their employment at a human trafficking victim service organization.
+The bill would also include caseworkers who has the training and experience to serve as either a domestic violence counselor or a sexual assault counselor as defined in the Evidence Code.
+The bill would also provide additional topics that must be included in human trafficking caseworkers' mandatory 40-hour training. - Clarify that nothing contained in the Human Trafficking Caseworker Privilege statute shall in any way interfere with statutory requirements for mandated child abuse reporting.